-As a singer, you might think that in order to be able to sing you will have to know how to sing high notes and how to sing in tune, although this is true but for beginner singers, the most important thing to learn is to breathe from your diaphragm.
+As a singer, you might think that in order to be able to sing you will have to know how to sing high notes and how to sing in tune, although this is true but for beginner singers, the most important thing to learn is to breathe from their diaphragm.
 No matter what kind of voice you have or how talented you are, if you do not know how to use your diaphragm for singing then you are only limiting yourself as a singer.

-If you want to learn how to sing like a pro with video lessons, then my personal recommendation is to take a look at Celebrity Level Voice Lessons 101 Click here to check it out on Skillshare.com
+If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com

 The diaphragm is a membrane right below your ribs and lungs, think of it as something like a balloon stretched from one side of your ribs to another.
 While you are inhaling with your chest, then you will notice that your chest inflates, when you are inhaling with your diaphragm then your stomach area will expand as the diaphragm also expands and allows you to inhale a lot more air.

 Once you will learn how to use your diaphragm to breathe you will have to also earn how to control it.
-Basically you will learn how to inhale and exhale in a controlled fashion as this will allow you to sing a lot better.
-If you are a beginner singer, then do not get discouraged if it doesn’t come naturally to you, it takes time till your diaphragm and the muscles controlling it becomes stronger, and once they do, breathing from your diaphragm while singing will come naturally.
+Basically, you will learn how to inhale and exhale in a controlled fashion as this will allow you to sing a lot better.
+If you are a beginner singer, then do not get discouraged if it doesn’t come naturally to you, it takes time till your diaphragm and the muscles controlling it become stronger, and once they do, breathing from your diaphragm while singing will come naturally.
 If you want to know how important is diaphragmatic breathing for singers then check out my recent article Why is breathing important in singing? ( Top 6 Reasons ).

-The first item on your todo list is to actually know how to breathe from your diaphragm before you try to sing with it.
+The first item on your to-do list is to actually know how to breathe from your diaphragm before you try to sing with it.
 This is fairly simple to learn, just lay down on your back and put one of your hands on your stomach, now simply inhale and exhale naturally.
-You will notice that instead of your chest inflating that your stomach is inflating if your stomach is inflating than you are doing it correctly.
+You will notice that instead of your chest inflating that your stomach is inflating if your stomach is inflating then you are doing it correctly.

 If you are having trouble, then just imagine that there is a balloon in your stomach which you want to inflate.
-Just keep in mind to not apply any pressure with your hand on your stomach, instead use your hand to check if you are breathing from your diaphragm.
+Just keep in mind to not apply any pressure with your hand on your stomach, instead, use your hand to check if you are breathing from your diaphragm.
 Everybody can learn how to breathe from their diaphragm as it comes naturally, and you actually were using your diaphragm to breathe when you were a toddler.

 Knowing how to breathe from your diaphragm alone will not make you an amazing singer, you will have to strengthen it.
 The diaphragm is a thin muscle, similar to the muscles which are between your ribs.
 The good news is that you can make it stronger with a couple of exercises just as you can do with any muscle ad sooner or later your diaphragm will become stronger and thicker.
 If you want to understand what is the difference between a strong and a weak diaphragm then just imagine that your diaphragm is a balloon, which is made out of thin rubber.

-When you are imagining inflating this balloon made out of thin rubber you are probably being careful as it might pop and that it doesn’t inflate all that well.
+When you are imagining inflating this balloon made out of thin rubber you are probably being careful as it might pop and it doesn’t inflate all that well.
 Now imagine that your diaphragm is a balloon made out of thicker rubber, it will be harder to inflate but it will be a lot bigger once inflated than the balloon made out of thin rubber.